Red1812/PermanentEvasion/README.md

 All options are in settings.json.
 Here the things that changed compared to PE:
 - When a Mech is hit it will loose a pip.
 I modified the message to display HIT: -1 EVASION instead of the usual -1 EVASION.
+Can be deactivated, change AllowHitStrip to false.
+Default:

+"AllowHitStrip": true

 - Like in SPE, you can set how many permanent pips each weight category can have.
 By default they are as follow:

 "LightKeepPipsCount" : 5